Version: 1.2

 Annex III: Authorized Subprocessors

-As of the effective date, FreshGuard uses the following Subprocessors:
+As of the effective date, FreshGuard uses the following Subprocessors to process Customer Personal Data:[web:36][web:41]

-An up-to-date list of Subprocessors is maintained at freshguard.dev/company/subprocessors.
-Customers can subscribe to change notifications by emailing legal@freshguard.dev.
+Updates: An up-to-date list of Subprocessors is maintained at freshguard.dev/company/subprocessors.
+Customers can subscribe to email notifications of Subprocessor changes at that page or by emailing legal@freshguard.dev.[web:36]

 Annex IV: Standard Contractual Clauses